NICU Clinical Summary · Second-Opinion Packet

 • Switch to volume-targeted mode (e.g., APV-CMV with VT 4–5 mL/kg)

-• Consider HFOV trial if conventional fails
+• HFOV trial if conventional fails